dustinpfister/blog_posts/_posts/threejs-camera-move.md

 ### You should really look into the Object3d class when it comes to movement of objects in general in three.js

-A camera in three.js inherits from a base class in three.js called Object3d, which is also the case with many other objects that will be part of a scene such as Mesh, Group objects, and many helper objects.
-So my learning how to work with the Object32 class you in turn learn how to work with everything to which is built on top of Object3d which includes cameras.
+A camera in threejs inherits from a base class in threejs called [Object3d](/2018/04/23/threejs-object3d/), which is also the case with many other objects that will be part of a scene such as Mesh, Group objects, and many helper objects.
+So my learning how to work with the Object3d class you in turn learn how to work with everything to which is built on top of Object3d which includes cameras.

-The main property of interest with the Object3d class in the position property which is an instance of a class known as [Vector3](/2018/04/15/threejs-vector3/), which in turn is another class of interest that applies to many things in three.js when it comes to positions of things.
+The main property of interest with the Object3d class in the [position property](/2022/04/04/threejs-object3d-position/) which is an instance of a class known as [Vector3](/2018/04/15/threejs-vector3/), which in turn is another class of interest that applies to many things in three.js when it comes to positions of things.
 The set method of an instance of this Vector3 class is one way to set the position of a camera when it comes to the position property.
 However there is also changing the orientation of the camera when doing so, for this there is the rotation property that is also part of the Object3d class.
 This rotation property is an instance of the [Euler Class](https://threejs.org/docs/#api/en/math/Euler) which is like Vector3, only we are taking angles rather than a matrix position.
-There is working with this instance of THREE.Euler directly, or there is making use of a method like the [Object3d.lookAt](https://threejs.org/docs/#api/en/core/Object3D.lookAt) method.
+There is working with this instance of THREE.Euler directly, or there is making use of a method like the [Object3d.lookAt](/2021/05/13/threejs-object3d-lookat/) method.

 All of these classes are worth looking into in depth in order to really know how to move things around, not just cameras but many objects in general.